-All undergraduate Biological and Biomedical Sciences degree programmes have a common structure and in level 1 and level 2 they all share the same core curriculum.
+All undergraduate Biological and Biomedical Sciences degree programmes have a common structure and in level 1 and level 2 they all share a set of core curriculum modules.
+Certain degree programmes may have additional core modules.

 On progression to level 3, you have to decide which of two subject streams you wish to follow: Biological Sciences or Biomedical Sciences.
 In either stream, your choice of modules at level 3 and level 4 define the name of the degree with which you can graduate.